runarriot/automatic-photo-frame/README.md

 working:
 - bot commands:
     - refreshdb
-        runs refreshdb script - it makes csv with filename createdate and keywords
+        - runs refreshdb script - it makes csv with filename createdate and keywords
-    - show <keyword>
+    - show 'keyword'
-        greps db file for keyword and add all matching files to playlist and launch feh in fullscreen
+        - greps db file for keyword and add all matching files to playlist and launch feh in fullscreen

 next todo:
 - startup script (.xprofile)